fbgallet/roam-extension-live-ai-assistant/docs/chat-agent.md

 2. **Be specific** about what you need
    - "Load the Project Planning page" => clear tool usage
    - "Tell me about planning" => agent must infer
+   - "Add the current page" => agent understands contextual references
 3. **Monitor tool usage** in the conversation
    - See what the agent is doing
    - Adjust your questions if needed
+4. **Enable `ask_your_graph` only when needed**
+   - Keep it disabled for normal conversations
+   - Enable it when you need complex graph-wide searches
+   - Disable after use to save tokens

 ### For Complex Tasks